 Students can log in to One.IU to make an appointment with an academic advisor.
 Career coaches at IU's Career Development Center can direct learners to internship opportunities and networking events.
 The center also provides students with resume and cover letter workshops.

 Prospective freshmen must hold a high school diploma and submit ACT or SAT scores.
 Transfer credit should reflect a minimum 2.3 GPA.
 In-state students pay a much lower tuition rate than out-of-state learners.
 IU's Department of Psychological and Brain Sciences awards four departmental scholarships to deserving undergraduates.
+At this public university, Indiana residents will pay about $11,221 in tuition costs per year while non-Indiana residents will shell out about $37,600 per year.
+It will take you four years to finish your psychology undergraduate degree at this university.

 Heritage's psychology bachelor's program prepares graduates for careers as crime victim advocates, at-risk youth workers, and social services coordinators.
 Students analyze behavior modification, the history and systems of psychology, and the psychology of adjustment.
 Additionally, learners complete a research capstone project in their senior year.